WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-telegram-with-paymattic-in-wordpress.md

 ## Integrate Telegram into Forms

-To learn how to integrate Telegram into any specific Form in Paymattic, follow the steps with the screenshots below –

 First, go to **All Forms** from the **Paymattic Navbar**, **select** the **Desired Form** where you want to integrate your Telegram, and click the **Pencil/Editor Icon.**